 Sometimes, you may want to display both the Field Label and the values from your ACF custom fields.

-For the purpose of this example, we created a book review website.
-Let’s say we want to display both the field label, Book Genre, and the field value, Horror, on the front-end.
+Let’s use our post about movies as an example.
+We want to display the field label, Movie Genre, and the field value, Action, on the front-end.

-By default, Elementor only allows you to dynamically insert the ACF custom field values into your template.
-However, you can use the options in the Advanced tab to manually add the text of your choice Before or After the field values.
+To dynamically display labels, you need to use the options in the Advanced tab and manually add the text of your choice Before or After the field values.

 To translate the text you added Before or After the custom field value, all you need to do is translate the Elementor template.
 If you’re translating the template by yourself, you’ll see the text in the Advanced Translation Editor.